 James specialises in disputes involving construction and engineering projects and is a member of The Technology and Construction Solicitors Association (TeCSA), the leading organisation for solicitors practising construction and information technology law in England and Wales.

 He also has experience resolving disputes involving landlord and tenant relationships, property rights, employment relationships, debt recovery and faulty goods and services.
+James is a member of the Property Litigation Association.

 In addition to advising on these matters, James often works closely with colleagues in other departments to provide a tailored service to each client.
 This includes referrals to members of the property teams to facilitate settlement transactions and our business department if arrangements need to be made to avoid further business disputes arising in the future.